dimetron/vagrant_docker_dbora12c/README.md

-Oracle Linux 6.6 with Database 12c on Docker
+Oracle 6.6 + Oracle 12c DB Docker builder
 =============================================

 This is repository with scripts to build Vagrant virtual images and install Oracle Database 12c